Félix d'Hérelle: France and phages

 During World War I, d'Hérelle and assistants (his wife and daughters among them) produced over 12 million doses of medication for the allied military.
 At this point in history, medical treatments were primitive, compared to today's standards.
 The smallpox vaccine, developed by Edward Jenner, was one of the few vaccines available.
 The primary antibiotic was the arsenic-based salvarsan against syphilis, with severe side effects.
 Common treatments were based mercury, strychnine, and cocaine.
 As a result, in 1900, the average life span was 45 years, and World War I did not change that to the better.

 In 1915, British bacteriologist Frederick W. Twort discovered a small agent that infects and kills bacteria, but did not pursue the issue further.
-Independently, the discovery of "an invisible, antagonistic microbe of the dysentery bacillus" by d'Herelle was announced on 3 September 1917.
+Independently, the discovery of "an invisible, antagonistic microbe of the dysentery bacillus" by d'Hérelle was announced on 3 September 1917.
 The isolation of phages by d'Herelle works like this: